rarebreed/protean-service/retro/docs/combat.md

 how real fights work, as when you hear in boxing "he's got him on the ropes", "he's on his last legs", "the enemy has seized the initiative", "the enemy is on the run", etc etc.

-The way virtually every combat system works, is the combatants stand their ground, and trade blow for blow until someone gets a good shot in (ie, a good dice roll).
-And if you argue that the combat is abstracted away, and the combatants are jockeying for advantageous position, sizing each other up, stepping back to take a breath etc, how often is that actually described?
-I argue that you have just abstracted not only alot of the fun away (tactical decision making) but also much of the storytelling and the reward of victory (by making good choices, rather than letting the dice abstract it away).
+The way almost every combat system works is the combatants stand their ground and trade blow for blow until someone gets a good shot in (ie, a good dice roll).
+If you argue that the combat details are abstracted away, and the combatants are jockeying for advantageous position, sizing each other up, stepping back to take a breath etc, how often is that actually described?
+I argue that you have just abstracted not only alot of the fun away (tactical decision making) but also much of the storytelling, narrative description, and the reward of victory (by making good choices, rather than letting the dice abstract it away).
 Wouldn't you rather actually make those distinctions _in the game rules_ rather than (forget) to make them up as flowery description?

 The most common argument against such crunchy rules is that it makes combat take longer and thus takes away from the story by focusing too much time on combat.
 Though combat will take more time due to this level of simulation, I feel it